docbook/xslTNG/README.md

 ### Additional Python packages

 Testing the build requires a few more dependencies.
-The build will run run without them, but you’ll get some failing tests.
+The build will run run without them, but you won’t get accurate test results.

 ```
 python3 -m pip cython saxonche